BurdaMagazinOrg/thunder-distribution/docs/development.md

 ### Writing update hooks

-To support the creation of update hooks, Thunder provides the thunder_updater module.
+To support the creation of update hooks, Thunder integrated the `update_helper` module.
 That contains several methods to e.g. update existing configuration or enabling modules.

-All the helper methods can be found in the [UpdaterInterface](https://github.com/BurdaMagazinOrg/thunder-distribution/blob/develop/modules/thunder_updater/src/UpdaterInterface.php).

 Outputting results of update hook is highly recommended for that we have provided UpdateLogger, it handles output of result properly for `drush` or  UI (`update.php`) update workflow.
 That's why every update hook that changes something should log what is changed and was it successful or it has failed.
 And last line in update hook should be returning of UpdateLogger output.